SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 :::

 ::: good
-Figure: Good Example - This prompt initiates a Reflexion loop by asking the LLM to evaluate and critique its output>
+Figure: Good Example - This prompt initiates a Reflexion loop by asking the LLM to evaluate and critique its output
 :::

-## Extra - Comparative evaluation
+## Bonus - Comparative evaluation

 You can also use Reflexion to help make decisions by asking the LLM for multiple options and then using Reflexion to assign scores and critical evaluations to each option.
 These scores will make it easier to decide on the best approach.